 With applications like Zelle, however, you’ll experience great security and improved efficiency.
 Take Zelle for instance; it will be integrated into your bank’s system.
 In so doing, you will be able to receive money directly into your bank account.
 This ensures fast and secure transfer.
 Online lending will also not remain the same.
 It will definitely undergo significant transformation.

 Businesses and consumers prefer simpler, convenient, secure, and most importantly, faster money transfer solutions.
 However, most ACH transfers take at least one day to complete.
-Fortunately, money-transfer apps like Zelle promise to turn around the financial industry when it comes to fund’s transfer.
+Fortunately, money-transfer apps like Zelle promise to turn around the financial industry when it comes to funding transfers.
 Such apps promise to provide safer, more convenient, and incredibly faster payment options.